tbeddy/improv-vox/README.md

 # improv-vox

 This is a project for real-time musical improvisation.
-It is built around the three part "PfQ" model proposed by Blackwell et al[1]:
+It is built around the three part "PQf" model proposed by Blackwell et al[1]:

 * P - Receives audio input and outputs symbolic notation (pitch, duration, timbre).
 Iimplemented in Max/MSP.
 * f - Receives the symbolic notation from P and outputs symbolic notation in the same format.
 This is the core of this project.
 Written in Python 3.